Phpcraft/core/README.md

 ## Using Phpcraft as a library

-Thanks to Composer, using Phpcraft as a library is really easy.
-Just head into your project folder, run `composer require timmyrs/phpcraft:dev-master`, and that's it; you can now `require "vendor/autoload.php";` to use Phpcraft's many APIs.
+Thanks to [Composer](https://getcomposer.org/), using Phpcraft as a library is really easy.
+Just head into your project folder, and run:

+	apt-get -y install composer
+	composer require timmyrs/phpcraft:dev-master

+Next, we'll run a self check:

+	php vendor/timmyrs/phpcraft/selfcheck.php

+If any dependencies are missing, run the given command(s), and then run the self check again.

+Finally, you can `require "vendor/autoload.php";` to use Phpcraft's many APIs.

-In addition to the CLI utilities above and the "Who uses Phpcraft?" section below serving up great example code, there's also a [documentation](https://phpcraft.de/docs/namespacePhpcraft.html) and [wiki](https://github.com/timmyrs/Phpcraft/wiki).
+In addition to the CLI utilities above and the "Who uses Phpcraft?" section below serving up great example code, there's also a [documentation](https://phpcraft.de/docs/namespacePhpcraft.html) and [wiki](https://github.com/timmyrs/Phpcraft/wiki) for you to read.

 ## Who uses Phpcraft?